 “Cigar alchemy” (my own term), is the secret manipulation of the maduro wrapper.
 First let’s talk about the use of a catalyst.
 When extra fermentation alone doesn’t do the trick, a sugar solution can be used to “push” the fermentation to the next level.
 (A cigar maker inadvertently confirmed this to me.)
-To my palate, the use of sugar causes the wrapper to lose its subtle tobacco character.
-I sometimes find maduro cigars to be less flavorful than their “natural” counterpart.
+To my palate, the use of sugar causes the wrapper to lose its subtle tobacco flavors.
+I sometimes find maduro cigars to be less complex than their “natural” counterpart.
 Yet some maduro cigars have tremendous flavor.
 To achieve this, many well-established cigar makers take the process even further.
 This is where the waters get a bit murky.

 Ever smoke a maduro and find the flavors to be herbal, in a way that no natural cigar has ever been?
 If so, chances are the cigar has been treated with betume (or bethune).
 That’s when a solution is applied to the wrapper to add flavor as well as to darken its color.
 Each cigar maker has its own recipe for betume, the ingredients of which are a closely guarded secret.
 Many cigar makers do this, but will never admit it.
 (Again, this information was provided by an anonymous source.)
 Cigar making is like prestidigitation.
 Magicians will never reveal their tricks, and neither will the cigar industry.
 But if a cigar is black and extremely herbal, chances are slight-of-hand is at work.
 I, for one, have no problem with the use of betume.
-It adds a ton of flavor and character to a cigar.
+It adds additional flavor and character to a cigar.
 As long as the ingredients are natural, I have no objection.

 Is THIS cheating?

 Lastly, we come to a real cigar no-no…coloring.
-During the cigar boom of the 1990s, some unscrupulous cigar makers had painted their cigars to simulate maduro.
-This not only resulted in cigars that tasted awful, but also left the smokers lips and fingers discolored.
+During the cigar boom of the 1990s, some unscrupulous cigar makers resorted to painting their cigars to simulate maduro.
+This not only resulted in cigars that tasted awful, but left the smokers lips and fingers discolored.
 These days the practice is still in use, but not as a substitute for natural fermentation.
 For example, a coloring agent might be used to “even out” the color of a dark, but mottled wrapper.
 To my mind, as long as natural ingredients are used, i.e. tobacco juice, then, in theory, this is an acceptable cigar-making technique.
 But such coloring does have its drawback.
 If too much solution is used, stained fingers and lips will, indeed, result.
 This happened to me with a popular cigar brand.
 (To avoid controversy, the brand name will not be mentioned.
 But I’m sure other cigar smokers have had this experience.)

 For what it’s worth…

 I, for one, will stay away from black cigars.
 To me they look unnatural.
 But I have enjoyed many dark maduros that have delivered tremendous flavor.
 The use of betume can add a lot of character to a cigar, giving it a unique flavor profile.
 Variety is the spice of life, and having lots of cigar choices makes smoking that much better.
-I certainly understand the purist’s point of view.
+But I certainly understand the purist’s point of view.
 To them, the use of betume would be unacceptable.
 Certainly lovers of Cuban cigars would frown on such a practice.
 Of all the Cuban brands, there is only one maduro: the Cohiba Maduro 5.
 But the use of betume is actually a Cuban invention.
 Something practiced by Cuban cigar makers solely for their own personal gratification.
 But to those of us who appreciate the variety provided in the Non-Cuban cigar realm, maduro cigars offer a great alternative to the traditional Habano flavor.